Software Testing Outsourcing Guide

 Consider multivendor strategy

 Another thing to mind is that one in-house QA manager is not enough to manage multiple vendors.
-The dedicated person will have to deal with numerous test strategies, plans, bugs, reports, requirements as well as different amendment and escalation procedures.
-So, you will need a number of in-house QA professionals able to manage vendors separately and a head of the in-house team to coordinate them and make sure all testing teams work in sync.
+The dedicated person will have to deal with numerous test strategies, plans, bugs, reports, requirements as well as different amendment procedures.
+So, you will need a number of in-house QA professionals able to manage vendors separately and a head of the in-house team to coordinate them and make sure all test teams work in sync.